All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 4. Reward Layering

 Pair behaviors you need to do with experiences you enjoy.
 Listen to a favorite podcast only while walking.
 Watch a certain show only while on the stationary bike.
 Save a particular playlist for meal prepping.
-This technique, sometimes called "temptation bundling," leverages your brain's reward system to build positive associations with healthy behaviors.
+This technique, sometimes called "temptation bundling," uses your brain's reward system to build positive associations with healthy behaviors.

 5. Progressive Exposure, Not Overhaul